sokolo05/sv-benchmark-test/README.md

 # Structural Variant Calling Benchmark

 This benchmark is based on the publicly available long-read sequencing data (i.e., Oxford Nanopore PromethION long-reads) of the Ashkenazim son HG002/NA24385.
-We provide each step how to reproduce the final metrics with publicly available tools.
+I provide each step how to reproduce the final metrics with publicly available tools.

 Thanks for [armintoepfer's](https://github.com/armintoepfer) great works!